AlizeeFR/My-programming-studies/README.md

 # My-programming-studies

 ***Disclaimer: this is just a plan of my future resumé.
-NOw in college.
+Now in college.
 Brought in several years worth of CS credits.
-This repository is being used to practice merges, commits, command-line connections and so on while organizing my academic studies.***
+Currently trying to figure out the way to handle the credit eval with my advisor This repository is being used to practice merges, commits, command-line connections and so on while organizing my academic studies.***

 Years studied to gain the below skills and construct projects: 5 to 8 years (bachelors + 7-year medical school + 1 year for any accelerated degrees (4+1), 40 to 60 hours a week of studying official college courses + the ones here.
 Use Focuster.com, SquareUp, and Gantt Project Management plans for students like Asana to track progess & collaboration)